mxagar/crypto_analysis/README.md

 # Crytocurrency Analysis

 This respository contains the analysis of price and network data related to Bitcoin and other cryptocurrencies.
-I made the repository just for fun; no investment purposes followed here.
+I made the repository just for fun; no investment purposes nor advice intended here.

+This project is on-going, not finished.

 ## How to use the repository